Insects that live in water are a fascinating part of the natural world.

 This is due to the fine hairs on their legs, which trap air and create a buoyancy that keeps them afloat.
 This adaptation allows them to hunt for food on the water’s surface without getting wet.

-Water striders are predators and feed on other insects that fall onto the surface of the water.
-They have powerful front legs to grab and hold their prey.
+Water striders are predators that feed on other insects that fall onto the surface of the water.
+They have powerful front legs that allow them to grab and hold their prey.

 Water striders are also preyed upon by birds and other aquatic animals.